Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Assistant Center Director

-Ms. Jennifer Heien earned a Bachelor of Science Degree in Chemical and Petroleum Refining Engineering from the Colorado School of Mines in Golden, Colorado in 1997 and embarked on a 19-year career focused on chemical finishing applications, water and wastewater treatment systems, engineering consulting, and operations management across a wide spectrum of industries, including semiconductors, metal fabrication, and aerospace.
+Jennifer earned a Bachelor of Science in Chemical and Petroleum Refining Engineering from the Colorado School of Mines and spent nearly two decades working in chemical engineering, water treatment, and operations management across industries such as aerospace and semiconductors.

-Jennifer’s favorite number is 5,280 because it is the elevation of the city Jennifer grew up in: Denver, Colorado.
-She is also partial to the number 29, the atomic number of copper, her favorite metal to electroplate.
+After her daughter entered middle school, Jennifer shifted to education and spent seven years teaching math and science.
+Her favorite number is 5,280, representing the elevation of her hometown, Denver, Colorado.
+She also loves the number 29, the atomic number of copper, her favorite metal to electroplate.

 Nick Rogers